Choosing Between Computer Science and Management Information System

 Let us evaluate the two streams based on the key decision-making parameters: Brand Name vs. Salary vs. Jobs.

-To conclude, your decision to opt for CS or MIS, in addition to your course preference, would depend on your weightage to university brand name, making MIS your viable option, or to jobs and salary, making CS your preferred pathway.
+To conclude, your decision to study MS abroad for CS or MIS, in addition to your course preference, would depend on your weightage to university brand name, making MIS your viable option, or to jobs and salary, making CS your preferred pathway.

 For more information visit Collegepond.